 • Outstanding Economics or Personal Finance Lesson/Unit or Performance-Based Assessment K-12

 Entries may include technology such as videos, power points or podcasts.

 • VCEE Institute Graduate

-Lesson/Unit developed and taught by a teacher who has completed a VCEE Economics or Personal Finance Institute 2011-2016 and put the knowledge into practice—either in the Economics/Personal Finance course or another course and can demonstrate the impact on students.
+Lesson/unit or performance-based assessment developed and used by a teacher who has completed a VCEE Economics or Personal Finance Institute 2011-2017 and put the knowledge into practice—either in the Economics/Personal Finance course or another course.
 1st place up to $1,000.
-Deadline for K-12 Lesson/Unit and VCEE Institute Graduate Awards: August 1, 2016
+Deadline: August 1, 2018.

 Criteria Applicable to Each Category: